radcamp/radcamp.github.io/Brisbane2025/FEEMS_API.md

 This will run for a few minutes, writing progress to the screen.
 After it finishes you can proceed with the rest of this tutorial.

+> **Safe to ignore the warning:** You can ignore the warning that says `DEPRECATION:
+Legacy editable install of feems==1.0.1 ...`, it is does not impact the FEEMS install.

 ## Create a new notebook for the FEEMS analysis
 In the jupyter notebook browser interface navigate to your `ipyrad-workshop` directory and use the Launcher to create a new Notebook using the 'feems'